culturedatacommons/single-socrata-harvester/README.md

+# Harvester – DCLA Programs Funding

-In order to mirror the DCLA Programs Funding dataset from Socrata Open Data, the existing harvesterjs template was exteded with a new `SocrataSingleDatasetHarvester` harvester class that allows harvesting a single dataset by its 4x4 ID instead of the entire catalog:
+In order to mirror the [DCLA Programs Funding](https://data.cityofnewyork.us/Recreation/DCLA-Programs-Funding/y6fv-k6p7/about_data) dataset from NYC Open Data, the existing [harvesterjs](https://github.com/datopian/harvesterjs) template was exteded with a new `SocrataSingleDatasetHarvester` harvester class that allows harvesting a single dataset by its 4x4 ID instead of the entire catalog:

 - [Socrata Single Dataset](./src/harvesters/socrata-single.ts)